 - Walking Lunges

-Rest-pause training breaks down one set into several subsets, with a short rest between each.
+Rest-pause high intensity training techniques breaks down one set into several subsets, with a short rest between each.

 Ultimately, there are two ways to perform rest-pause sets, and how you perform them will be dependent on your overall goals.